Skip to main content

 10 years

-The decadal predictions (hindcasts and forecasts until 2020) produced by the BSC-ES can be found on the Earth System Grid Federation website by following this link to the ESGF node.
-Data from the CMIP5 and CMIP6/DCPP projects are freely available for research purposes.
-They are also available for restricted commercial use.
-The data can be downloaded in netcdf format after registration (research or commercial) on the portal, by selecting the appropriate project (CMIP5 or CMIP6) in the “Search Data” area of the homepage and searching for the EC-Earth model.
+The operational decadal predictions (hindcasts and forecasts until 2023) produced by the BSC-ES can be found on the Earth System Grid Federation website.
+They correspond to the members r1-10i4r1f1.
+As all the data archived at the ESGF portal, they are freely available for research purposes and for restricted commercial use.
+The data can be downloaded in netcdf format after registration (research or commercial) on the portal, by selecting the appropriate simulations (e.g. dcppA-hindcast, dcppB-forecast) in the “Search Data” area of the homepage and searching for the EC-Earth model.
+A short-cut to all the data from BSC’s operational predictions hosted in the ESGF node is provided in this link.